 If an LSE that has not elected the FRR Alternative acquires load from an FRR LSE after the Base Residual Auction, the shifted load will be considered as unanticipated load growth for purposes of determining whether to hold the RPM Second Incremental Auction.
 If a Second Incremental Auction is held, the FRR LSE will have a must offer requirement for sufficient capacity to meet the load obligation of the shifted load.
-If no Second Incremental Auction is held, the FRR LSE will have a Residual Auction or bilaterally.
+If no Second Incremental Auction is held, the FRR LSE may sell its excess capacity into RPM Auction or bilaterally.